Matilda202/Code-Corner/README.md

 # Code-Corner
 A collection of scripts born out of curiosity, downtime, and occasional bursts of chaos.
-No promises — just code.

 # Pig Dice Game
 A simple terminal-based implementation of the classic Pig Dice game, written in Python.
 This version supports 1 to 4 players, with  bots filling in if needed.
 Includes a fun "Double or Nothing" gamble mechanic!